Wal8800/wal8800.github.io/docs/_posts/2022-04-15-application-indicator-ubuntu.markdown

 <figcaption style="text-align: center; font-style: italic;">Diagram of all the related components</figcaption>
 </figure>

-When the python application starts, the application creates a `GtkMenu`  object and pass the object to the appindicator library.
-The appindicator library will pass the menu to dbusmenu library and parse the `GtkMenu` object recursively to create `DbusmenuMenu` and `DbusmenuMenuItem`.
-After that, the appindicator library will create a dbusmenu server and register a StatusNotifierItem on the Dbus.
+When the python application starts, the application creates an app indicator object with information such as the icon file path and the type of status icon.
+Then the application creates a `GtkMenu`  object and pass the `GtkMenu` to the app indicator.
+The app indicator will pass the menu to dbusmenu library and parse the `GtkMenu` object recursively to create `DbusmenuMenu` and `DbusmenuMenuItem`.
+After that, the app indicator will create a dbusmenu server and register a StatusNotifierItem on the Dbus.
 The StatusNotifierItem contains general information about the app indicator.
 For example, the menu path on the Dbus for the dbusmenu server.

 On the other hand, `gnome-shell-extension-appindicator` have a watcher running in the background, watching for any new StatusNotiferItem on the Dbus.
 Upon new StatusNotifierItem, the extension will create a proxy app indicator object and connect the proxy app indicator to the StatusNotifierItem.
 The proxy app indicator is used to access the app indicator information from the StatusNotifierItem.

 The watcher will also creates an indicator status icon object with a dbusmenu client.
-The indicator status icon object represents the app indicator icon and menu that is rendered on the UI.The The dbusmenu client connects to the dbusmenu server using the menu path from the StatusNotifierItem.
+The indicator status icon object represents the app indicator icon and menu that is rendered on the UI.The dbusmenu client connects to the dbusmenu server using the menu path from the StatusNotifierItem.
 The server will propagate any changes for the app indicator menu to the client through the Dbus.
 When the indicator status icon object is created, the extension will render the app indicator icon and menu on the Desktop UI.

-Any state changes or events on the app indicator from the python application will sync across to the proxy app indicator and vice versa.
-For example, updating the status icon in the python application, will update the extension's indicator status icon object to use the new icon.
+Any state changes or events on the app indicator in the python application will sync across to the proxy app indicator and vice versa.
+For example, updating the status icon in the python application, will update the extension's proxy app indicator amd trigger the indicator status icon object to use the new icon.

-Finally, when the user exits the python application, the appindicator library in the python application will deregister the StatusNotifierItem and the extension's watcher will clean up the proxy app indicator and the indicator status icon.
+Finally, when the user exits the python application, the appindicator library in the python application will deregister the StatusNotifierItem and the extension's watcher will pick up the deregistration and clean up the proxy app indicator along with the indicator status icon.

 We can watch the Dbus messages using `dbus-monitor`

 ### So can we style the app indicator's menu item?

-Diving into the dbusmenu library, the python application's dbusmenu server doesn't pass markup styled text to the extension's proxy app indicator.
+Diving into the dbusmenu library, the python application's dbusmenu server doesn't pass markup styled text to the indicator status icon's dbusmenu client in the extension.
 The server sync across:

 - The menu structure
 - The menu content